tfresource/tfresource-website/topics/Pricing.md

 - Motorists tend to be particularly sensitive to road tolls and parking fees.
 - In general, people place a higher value on time savings that arise from reductions in congestion levels than on time savings from other types of system changes, such as the introduction of shorter-distance routes or closer destinations [3]

 Policy makers are often faced with difficult questions about the role that fuel taxes, parking fees, road toll and transit fare changes will have for achieving mobililty, revenue, and equity objectives.
 Consequently, methodological improvements - focused specifically on improved fidelity and sensitivity for pricing analysis - have emerged through research and model deployments.
-A number of noteworhy advancements are described below.
+A number of noteworthy advancements are described below.

 #### Congestion and Road Pricing

 The number of agencies either planning or deploying pricing alternatives has increased dramatically.
-Pojects that rely on tolling (the assessment of a fixed fee for the use of a roadway) and/or pricing (varying toll, parking, and other components of transportation supply by time of day or volume of traffic) has increased substantially.
+Projects that rely on tolling (the assessment of a fixed fee for the use of a roadway) and/or pricing (varying toll, parking, and other components of transportation supply by time of day or volume of traffic) has increased substantially.
 Several states have enacted legislation that requires new capacity to be funded by revenues derived from tolling and/or pricing alternatives.

 Driver response to congestion and road pricing is an essential element to forecasting the future use of roadway systems and estimating the effect that pricing has on demand and route choice.
 Revenue studies are routinely done for proposed toll roads and offer a source for insight about the [behavioral basis](Travel_Behavior 'wikilink') for forecasts.

 Congestion pricing can be applied at a systems, corridor, or faility level.
-The identification fo suitable technical methods will depend on both the spatial and temporal extent of the pricing strategy.
-Illustrative examples of both sub-area and corridor-specific modeling methods are provided in the applications section below. .
+The identification of suitable technical methods will depend on both the spatial and temporal extent of the pricing strategy.
+Illustrative examples of both sub-area and corridor-specific modeling methods are provided in the applications section below.

 Previous research identifies three major aspects of highway driving time that influence behavior and are perceived as important components of highway level of service (LOS):

-- quantity:duration of time in the vehicle
+- quantity: duration of time in the vehicle
 - quality: amount of stress or pleasure caused by the particular driving conditions
 - reliability: level of uncertainty with respect to travel time and congestion levels
 - and other things